veracity/Veracity-Identity-and-Services-Api/README.md

 }

 ```
 these two methods allow you to control how and were the access tokens are stored.
 In this example we use a memory cache with basic protection.
+Please be aware that memory will be whiped when you rebuild, so it could cause the veracity api call failed.
+You need to clear the cookies and login again to make the veracity api call work.
 For
 distributed/scalable applications you need to change *ConstructDistributedCache* to use a persistent store like Redis or SQL, Microsoft has pacakges that implements
 *IDistributedCache* for SQL and Redis.
 In distributed/scalabe applications you need to protect the tokens in the same way in every instance, meening you need to provide a cryptographic key or certificate.